Apache Flink

 Behavior

-- The configured transports will be initialized and used in sequence to emit OpenLineage events.
+- The configured transports will be initialized and used in sequence (sorted by transport name) to emit OpenLineage events.

 - If